Almond Butter Cup "Ice Cream"

 Pour the second batch of chocolate sauce until the cups are just full.

-Sprinkle with Flaked sea salt.
+Sprinkle with Sea Salt Flakes.
 Refrigerate for 20-30 minutes until hardened.